-♥ This is the site of Spiritual & Metaphysical Healing/Wellbeing Facilitator Angel-Light Love of Texas & Healing Love Lighthouse--a heart-centered ministry supported by donations.
-In service to Divine, we are Angel-Light Love & Team.
+♥ This is the site of Spiritual & Metaphysical Healing/Wellbeing Facilitator Angel-Light Love of Texas & Healing Love Lighthouse--a heart-centered ministry supported by donations, established in 1990.
 Through this physical embodiment, we the Angel-Light team have been facilitating the healing and wellbeing of people and pets and places around the world (locally and remotely) for over 25 years.
 How may we assist you? ♥

 ANGEL-LIGHT TEAM BENEFITS by Angel-Light Love of Texas Spiritual & Metaphysical Healing/Wellbeing Facilitator Consultant/Teach...

 Friday, January 10, 2014

 from www.merriamwebster.com.
 War = a state of hostility, conflict, or antagonism; a struggle or

 competition between opposing forces or for a particular end.
 Warfare = military

 operations between enemies; a struggle between competing entities.
 Warrior = a person

 or experienced in warfare; a person engaged in some struggle or conflict.
 Prayer = an address (as a petition) to God or a god in word

 or thought; an earnest request or wish.So we can say that a prayer warrior is a person making war via prayer.
 Please don’t ever call me a prayer warrior or ask me to be a